 Employers must follow their own policies, practices or contracts regarding benefits.
 In the absence of such an agreement, these benefits are not required.

 9. Are Iowa employers required to give employees pay raises?

 Not unless there is an employment contract specifying a raise.

-For most employees, the answer is "Yes."
-If you are an “employee at will,” an employer may change your work schedule, place of work, or job description without advance notice.
+For most employees-yes.
+If you are an at will employee, an employer may change your work schedule, place of work, or job description without advance notice.

-For most employees, the answer is "Yes."
+For most employees-yes.
 Usually either an employer or employee may terminate the employment relationship at any time, for any reason, or for no reason at all.
 You may have grounds for legal action if the employer fires you:

 - Based on sex, race, color, national origin, religion, age, pregnancy or physical or mental disability.
 Contact the Iowa Civil Rights Commission.

 - For certain “whistleblower” actions such as filing OSHA complaints.

 - For attempting to comply with applicable government regulations, such as health codes in restaurants.